mahlas-network/mahlas-network.github.io/parts/uncategorized/newMahlas.md

 * Every mahlas can decide how the process will be reported and to whom.
 * Will the Mahlas have a memory?
 If so how?

+### Maintenance

+* How will the system be maintained?
+* Who will do it?
+Is it fixed?
+* Maintenance Task Creation
+	* Based on requests to improve the work system
+	* System will gather feedbacks on all steps

 # Short Examples